lucasschmidtc/SSQM/SSQM.md

 Exploration of a specific length range of the shapelets
 -------------------------------------------------------

-On this subsection we will evaluate the technique of reducing the search-space by exploring only the shapelets that that have a certain length.
+On this subsection we will evaluate the technique of reducing the search-space by exploring only the shapelets that have a certain length.
 On this technique an algorithm is executed to set the parameters min and max that define a length range (\[min, max\]) from which all of the shapelets are extracted.
 This technique was introduced by Hills et al. \[2013\] and below we detail their algorithm to set min and max:

 1. Select randomly 10 time series of the train set;
-2. From these 10 time series extract every shapelet possible;
+2. From these 10 time series extract every possible shapelet;
 3. From all of the shapelets extracted, select the 10 best and store them;
 4. Go back to step 1 and repeat it 10 times, thus collecting 100 shapelets;
 5. Order the 100 shapelets by length and set Min to the length of the 25th shapelet and Max to the length of the 75th shapelet.